Laboratory of Environmentally Safe Animal Production under Technogenic Contamination Conditions

 • Criteria for conversion from dairy to specialized beef cattle farming;

-• Recommendations on keeping domestic waterbirds (geese, ducks) in personal farmsteads and private farms in contaminated areas;
+• Recommendations on keeping domestic water birds (geese, ducks) in personal farmsteads and private farms in contaminated areas;

 • Recommendations for beef cattle breeders in contaminated areas;